-Dürr Technik's compressed air station meets scalable compressed air requirements thanks to the various configuration variants.
-Our laboratory compressor can thus be used for particle measuring devices from Sympatec, Retsch Technology and Fritsch.
+Dürr Technik's compressed air station meets scalable compressed air requirements thanks to various equipment variants.
+For example, our laboratory compressor can be used for particle measuring devices from Sympatec, Retsch Technology and Fritsch.

-Thanks to our many years of experience, we are able to give you qualified advice right from the start and ensure that you remain satisfied even after the purchase.
+Dürr Technik has been the specialist for oil-free compressors for over 40 years.
+Thanks to our many years of experience, we can provide you with qualified advice and ensure that you remain satisfied with our service.

 Oil-free compressed air is also used in the analysis method of the spectroscopy.
 Using a spectroscope, light is broken down into its spectrum and can be examined visually.
 Depending on the analysis, different combustion or oxidation gases are used.
 The most important oxidation gas is compressed air.